Minneapolis school board to consider COVID-19 vaccine mandate for staff

-The Minneapolis school board will on Tuesday consider requiring employees to be vaccinated against COVID-19 or submit to regular COVID-19 testing beginning Oct.
-15. The policy would also extend to contractors and volunteers who work directly with students.
+The Minneapolis school board on Tuesday will consider requiring employees to be vaccinated against COVID-19 or submit to regular COVID-19 testing beginning Oct.
+15. The policy would extend to contractors and volunteers who work directly with students.

 St. Paul Public Schools' board unanimously approved a similar mandate earlier this month.